 Is yoga tearing labrums?
 There is no simple answer.

 I’m hearing more conversations about labral tears in the yoga world recently.
 Are the instances of labral tears increasing?
 Are we just getting more informed about accurately identifying pain and injury within the yoga community?
 Is it the yoga that is tearing the labrum?
 These are valid questions, however, the answers to questions like these are difficult to fully uncover.
 The possible cause of any injury is hard to discern, much less prove without a doubt.
-As I referenced in a prior article Injuries In Yoga – Framing the Conversation from June of 2014, there are many aspects to the conversation around injuries.
+As I referenced in a prior article from June of 2014, there are many aspects to the conversation around injuries.
 These conversations are a good thing because they make us take stock in and question how we are practicing asana.

 Let’s start exploring this conversation by learning a little more about what the labrum is and what we mean by a labral tear.